- What Are Commercial Mortgage Rates?

 Can I switch my commercial mortgage to another lender for a better rate?

 Absolutely.
 Just like with residential mortgages, you can remortgage to take advantage of better rates or terms offered by another lender.
-However, be mindful of any early repayment charges or fees that might apply when switching.
+But, be mindful of any early repayment charges or fees that might apply when switching.

 How often do commercial mortgage rates change?